XimDel/QuoteOfTheDay/README.md

 # QuoteOfTheDay
-Random Quote Generator: Simple Java application that generates a random quote every time you click the button :)
+Random Quote Generator: Simple Java application that generates a random quote every time you click the button using Swing. :)